wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Removing old code concerning css files broke the build.
+The block_id could not be generated anymore.
+Fixed with new block_id generation.

 = 1.0.4 =
 * Changed wp-load include reference from absolute (from document-root) to relative to support subdir wp-installs